reesvarney/OpenChat/README.md

 ```
 6. To access the client go to your IP which should automatically be forwarded to `/client`.

-If you already have a SSL key and certificate, you can place them in the `/ssl` directory, naming them `server.key` and `server.cert` respectively.
+If you already have a SSL key and certificate, you can place them in the `/ssl` directory, naming them `server.key` and `server.cert` respectively, otherwise they will be created automatically for you.

 ### Using Docker
 The current docker install is slightly 'hacky' however to maintain quick development, I do not want to have to make too many severe changes to the core functionality to facilitate it.